-My Apple Cider Moscow Mules are a fall twist on one of my favorite cocktails.
-This lightly spiced mule is easy to make, and best served in a copper mug to keep it icy cold.
+The original Apple Cider Moscow Mule recipe!
+This cocktail is a fall twist on a classic Moscow Mule.
+It’s a lightly spiced mule and is easy to make, and best served in a copper mug to keep it icy cold.

 We had to put the half-gallon of apple cider we have from our apple picking adventure to good use, so Moscow Mules it is!!
 As much as I love a standard Moscow Mule and our popular Blueberry Moscow Mules I wanted to put a fall twist on it and this one is by far my favorite yet!

 An Apple Cider Moscow Mule with sprinkled cinnamon, apple cider, a little lime, ginger vodka, and ginger beer!!
 Fall in a cup and until our hand-pressed apple cider is gone, it’s my go-to cocktail!

 The cinnamon adds a beautiful fall aroma and the apple and ginger are a match made in cocktail heaven.
 Of course, the bonus is that they’re beyond easy to make!
 No shaking or muddling, just pour and enjoy!